anywhichway/generx/README.md

 The below methods are currently supported and behave the same way as their array counterparts:

 ```
-every, find, findIndex, forEach, includes, indexOf, lastIndexOf, map, reduce, reverse, slice, sort, some
+every, fill, find, findIndex, forEach, includes, indexOf, join, lastIndexOf, map, pop, push, reduce, reverse, shift, slice, sort, some, unshift
 ```

-## Additional Methods
+## Additional Properties and Methods

+There is an additional read-only property `realized` which contains an array copy of the realized values.
+Accessing it causes a slice operation.
+If you just need the length use `count()` below.

-There is an additional method `count()` which will return the current number of values that have been yielded.
+There is an additional method `count()` which will return the current number of realized values.

-There is an additional method `finalize()` which will force resolution of the entire generator yield collection.
+There is an additional method `realize()` which will force resolution of the entire generator yield collection.

 ## .length vs .count()

+`.count()` return the minimum of the number of values yielded and the `.length`.
+The count may be less than the number of values yielded if `.pop()` or `.shift()` have been called.

 The property `length` works almost just like that with an Array.
 Setting it will limit the number of values yielded to the length provided.
 However, it starts out with the value `Infinity` since it is theoretically possible for a generator to yield forever.
-It remains at `Infinity` until it becomes fixed to the current `count()` when the generator has no more values to yield, i.e. `.next()` returns a value of `{done:true,value:<some value>}`.
+It remains at `Infinity` until it becomes set to the current `count()` when the generator has no more values to yield, i.e. `.next()` returns a value of `{done:true,value:<some value>}`.

 ## Array Accessor Notation